-Many students choose Caribbean medical schools because they offer opportunities to study medicine to a larger percentage of applicants.
+Many students choose Caribbean medical schools because they offer another pathway to pursue their dreams and study medicine.

-The higher acceptance rate—which is common to most Caribbean medical schools—is produced by smaller application pools for larger numbers of seats, as well as more holistic approaches to admissions.
+Ross Med believes in a holistic admissions process.
 Holistic admission considers an applicant as an entire person rather than a set of grades and scores.
-This approach considers a student’s adaptability, critical judgment, intellectual and social maturity, life experiences, and volunteer work, as well as graduate school performance when applicable.
+This approach looks at grades and test scores, of course, but it also considers a student’s adaptability, critical judgment, intellectual and social maturity, life experiences, and volunteer work, as well as graduate school performance when applicable.

-The Ross University School of Medicine combines medical science, clinical training, and soft skills support in a state-of-the-art educational environment that keeps learning relevant, contemporary, and competitive.
-Take the next step toward a medical career: apply for admission to RUSM.
+Ross University School of Medicine combines medical science, clinical training, and soft skills support in a state-of-the-art educational environment that keeps learning relevant, contemporary, and competitive.
+Take the next step toward a medical career: Learn about the MD program at Ross Med and apply for admission today!